ahlstromcj/seq66/README.md

             *   Fixed processing grid keystrokes twice.
             *   Renamed record-mode and grid-model control labels.
             *   Fixed accident disabling of grid-mode controls.
+            *   Making MIDI control-out handling more reasonable.
         *   Added reading/writing/displaying Meta text events such as Text and Cue Point.
         *   Fixed broken "recent-files" features (by forcing 'rc' save).
         *   Improvements made to playlist handling.
+It wasn't displaying the BPM of the next tune.
+Still have issue with the BPM spinbox not causing a file modification.
+Editing the BPM works.
         *   Fixed the daemonization and log-file functionality.
         *   Revisited the recmutex implementation.
     *   Version 0.99.2: